The Dunedin Yoga Studio regular class timetable

 4 Styles of Yoga Bliss!

-1) Hatha Yoga – The Serenity Class
+1) Traditional Hatha Yoga – The Bliss Class

 Relax.
 Unwind body and mind and ease into this blissful restorative practice.
 Breath-focussed gentle movements and slow pace leave you in a state of deep rest, balance and expansiveness.
 Working within a normal range of movement, heart rate and breath rate, this class is suitable for every body.